When a tough, scratch resistant and durable finish to a product is required, powder coating is often the best choice.

 Finally, the surface or product is cured under heat to finalise the finish and give it the tough, resistant finish that this process is known for.

 At Hitherbest of Telford, we are experts in powder coating, with an in-house facility that allows us to offer our customers superior results every time.
-To talk to our experts and find out why we are the first choice for your powder coating needs, call us now on 01952 632100 or click here to contact us online.
+To talk to our experts and find out why we are the first choice for your powder coating and sheet metal fabrication needs, call us now on 01952 632100 or click here to contact us online.